-Some long for the remains of the natural world.
+Some of us long for the remains of the natural world.
 Our first home.
 The Wild.

 For these Fools, the Hero's Journey has been turned on its head... it is the Wild, not the furrowed field that is the point of departure and return.
-The Wild, teeming with treasure.
+The Wild that is, of its own being, the treasure.
 That is, itself, the Reward.

 These Fools make friends with, rather than slay, the Dragon.
 Learn to ride the Dragon.
 Live to love the ride.

 Until that day the Dragon consumes us, as it will, Hero and Fool alike.
 Whether at home or abroad.

 For my money, it is Heroic enough to set out upon the Journey.
 To risk all on the Road.
 To risk the Dragon.
 The Abyss.
 Heck, I think it's heroic enough to stay home and live a life of quiet integrity.